bowen0701/learn-sqlzoo/sqlzoo/README.md

 # SQLZOO Practices

-This folder is to collect my solutions to SQLZOO tutorials.
+This folder is to collect my anwsers to SQLZOO tutorials.